-Step 1: Print off our free SWOT Worksheet and perform a TOWS/SWOT analysis, recording your findings in the space provided.
-This helps you understand what your strengths and weaknesses are, as well as identifying the opportunities and threats that you should be looking at.
+Print off our free SWOT Worksheet and perform a TOWS/SWOT analysis, recording your findings in the space provided.
+This will help you to understand what your strengths and weaknesses are, as well as identifying the opportunities and threats that you should be looking at.

-Step 2: Print off our free TOWS Strategic Options Worksheet, and copy the key conclusions from the SWOT Worksheet into the area provided (shaded in blue).
+Print off our free TOWS Strategic Options Worksheet, and copy the key conclusions from your SWOT Worksheet into the area provided (shaded in blue).

 The WT quadrant – weaknesses and threats – is concerned with defensive strategies.
 Put these into place to protect yourself from loss, however don't rely on them to create success.

 When you have many factors to consider, it may be helpful to construct a matrix to match individual strengths and weaknesses to the individual opportunities and threats you've identified.
 To do this, you can construct a matrix such as the one below for each quadrant (SO, ST, WO, and WT).

 This helps you to carry out a detailed analysis of the options that hold the greatest promise.
 Note any new alternatives you identify on the TOWS Strategic Alternatives worksheet.